brentsimmons/inessential.com/posts/2026/06/04/xcoders-justin-miller.markdown

-@title Xcoders Presentation by Justin Miller Tonight
+@title Seattle Xcoders Presentation by Justin Miller Tonight
 @pubDate 2026-06-04 09:23:00 -0700
 I’m psyched for [@incanus](https://mastodon.social/@incanus) Justin Miller’s presentation tonight at Xcoders on “Swift Result Builders Case Study: Parsing.”
 I like writing parsers, and I’m very curious about Swift result builders.
 Should be a good one!